NicholasLiang/skybox-mre/README.md

 ```
 wss://mres.altvr.com/skybox?scale=small
 ```
-## Moderater?
+## Moderator?

-A boolean value to set if only the moderater can change the URL in realtime
+A boolean value to set if only the moderator can change the URL in realtime

 Options:
 - **false** or **off** : everyone can use the button and change the URL of the skybox.
 Great for a 360 image sharing section